Team-S-I-R/globetrotter-ai/README.md

 # Globetrotter App

 Welcome to the Globetrotter App!
 This is a Next.js Voice AI Assitant project designed to provide a seamless experience for travelers.
+Deployed on the [Vercel for it.](https://globetrotter-app.vercel.app/)

 ## Table of Contents
 - [Getting Started](#getting-started)